 The employer of record, sometimes called global employer of record, could take responsibility for the following personnel operations:

 - Maintaining insurance

 - Running various background checks

-- Administering benefits and handling worker’s compensation
+- Administering benefits and handling worker’s compensation, health insurance, etc.

-Benefits of using EOR services
+Why use employer or record?
+The benefits of using EOR services

 As businesses embrace remote and online working, enticing markets open all over the world.
 Apart from these new markets, new opportunities for business expansion open up, as well as chances to introduce new members to the team.
 Unfortunately, this introduces some legal challenges when hiring international employees.
 This is where the employer of record services come in.

 By using an employer of record you will:

 - Save substantial resources for your core business